-If there's one thing we can all agree on, it's that shopping for a family wireless plan can be a real chore.
+If there's one thing we can all agree on, it's that finding the best family cell phone plan can be a real chore.

 There is a light at the end of the tunnel, though.
 AT&T offers a variety of family plans on a solid network and packed with benefits.